coder/coder/docs/admin/architectures/index.md

 important that API calls for workspace/template queries and workspace build operations respond within 300 ms. However, API template insights calls, which involve browsing workspace agent stats and user activity data, may require more time.
+Moreover, Coder API exposes WebSocket long-lived connections for Web Terminal (bidirectional), and Workspace events/logs (unidirectional).

-Also, if the Coder deployment expects traffic from developers spread across the globe, keep in mind that customer-facing latency might be higher because of the distance between users and the load balancer.
+If the Coder deployment expects traffic from developers spread across the globe, be aware that customer-facing latency might be higher because of the distance between users and the load balancer.

 **Node Autoscaling**